zachhannum/the-dark-between/src/pages/The Dark Between - Campaign Sessions/Planning.md

 ### Emere Renguard
 [[Emere Renguard]] is a Protoxy for [[The Argent]].
-* Shows up with a knock at the door at Ari’s while the party is there investigating with [[Vytas Quint]] in tow, clearly drunk and high on [[Lotus]], a new drug formulated by [[The Sonxai]] that is said to make your [[Thread]] more “vivid” and leave you in a trance-like state.
+* Shows up with a knock at the door at Ari’s while the party is there investigating with [[Vytas Quint]] in tow, clearly drunk and high on [[Lotus]], a new drug formulated by the [[Sonxai]] that is said to make your [[Thread]] more “vivid” and leave you in a trance-like state.
 * Emere is disgusted by Vytas.
 He tells Ari that he found him on the steps of the [[Pal Tenach]]
 * If he sees the party there, he raises an eyebrow and questions who they are
 	* If he gets wind of what they are doing there, he will want to question them all individually
-* He tells Ari, “as a common curtesy” that [[The Vigil]] is, as they speak, on their way to Enzo’s house to begin their investigation, and that he will be keeping *very* close tabs on the investigation
+* He tells Ari, “as a common curtesy” that the [[Vigil]] is, as they speak, on their way to Enzo’s house to begin their investigation, and that he will be keeping *very* close tabs on the investigation
 * Once Emere leaves, Ari is clearly distraught at the Vigil getting involved, and tells the party that he hasn’t had time yet to go through Enzo’s things

 ## Enzo’s House